Configuring Evergreen ILS as an authentication provider for OpenAthens

 Status

-Not live = connection can only be used in debug mode.
+Not Live = connection can be used only in debug mode.
 The visibility and default flags are ignored.

-Live and visible (if this is the only local connection) = connection can only be used in debug mode.
+Live and Visible (if this is the only local connection) = connection can be used only in debug mode.

-Live and visible (if there are multiple live and visible connections) = users are offered a choice of connections, including this one.
+Live and Visible (if there are multiple live and visible connections) = users are offered a choice of connections, including this one.
 There is a domain preference to include OpenAthens accounts or not.

-Live & visible & default = This is your only login option and users will be sent directly to your login whenever the organisation is known.
-A successful authentication will tell the authentication point to remember that location.
-A failed authentication will clear that setting.
+Live and Visible and Default = this is your only login option and users will be sent directly to your login whenever the organisation is known.
+A successful authentication tells the authentication point to remember that location.
+A failed authentication clears the location preference.
 Debug mode will not show other login options.

 Create local accounts

-Automatically - any user authenticated by your system and passed back to us is deemed ok and will be accepted by the system
+Automatically: any user authenticated by your system and passed back to us is deemed OK and will be accepted by the system.

-Manually - only user IDs you have previously uploaded via the list page will be accepted by our systems.
+Manually: only user IDs you have previously uploaded via the list page will be accepted by our systems.
 Unlisted users will be denied access and you will see organisation mapping errors in the reports interface.

 Remove local accounts